Job Creators Work Permit Canada

 LMIA stands for Labour Market Impact Assessment.
-It is a letter by Service Canada or rather Employment and Social Development Canada (ESDC).
+It is a Service Canada letter or Employment and Social Development Canada (ESDC).
 Nonetheless, the LMIA indicates whether hiring a foreign worker has a neutral or positive impact on the Canadian job market.
-Of course, if you want to know more about LMIA read the following article:
+Of course, if you want to know more about LMIA, read the following article:

 What is the International Mobility Program (IMP)?

 The International Mobility Program (IMP) defines exemptions from an LMIA for foreign workers.
 IMP falls under one of the following major categories:

 - Canadian interests (practitioners see R205)

 - International agreements (practitioners see R204)